-The Erasmus+ International Credit Mobility (ICM) Programme offers you the chance to study in a non-European country at one of QMUL’s Erasmus+ ICM partner institutions.
+The Erasmus+ International Credit Mobility (ICM) Programme offers you the chance to study in a non-European country at a Queen Mary Erasmus+ ICM partner institution.

 You will experience academic life in a foreign country and different teaching and learning methods, giving you a broad, international perspective on your studies.